LouisDesdoigts/zodiax/docs/index.md

 ---
 # Nesting

-`Zodaix` also allows for paths and values to be nested, allowing for the updating of multiple leaves at once.
+`zodiax` also allows for paths and values to be nested, allowing for the updating of multiple leaves at once.
 Lets look at an example:

 ```python